This article provides a full glossary of terms used in Voucherify in alphabetical order.

 An action triggered when the customer applies their code.
 The Redemption may be successful or failed.
 Failure is always followed by a particular reason.
 In Voucherify, Redemption is reflected on many levels:

 - Voucher – shows how many times a particular code has been redeemed.

 - Campaign – indicates how many time codes from a single campaign have been used.

 - Global – lists all Redemptions which occurred within your account (or a Project).

 It can be a discount code or gift card from a previously created campaign or a tangible Product.
 You can use Rewards in loyalty and giveaway campaigns.

 You can share Voucherify Projects with co-workers and affiliates.
 To ensure the security of your Campaigns, you can create certain roles with limitations on accessing campaigns.
-Voucherify comes with four built-in roles: Admin (account owner), User (limited access to modify Project Settings, API, Metadata, and other), Viewer (no modification possibilities), Merchant (access to Redemption options).
-Thanks to approval workflow, you can freely customise these roles and create and edit campaigns that need to be confirmed by the Admin.
+Voucherify comes with four built-in roles: Admin (the account owner), User (limited access to modify Project Settings, API, Metadata, and other), Viewer (no modification possibilities), Merchant (access to Redemption options).
+Thanks to the approval workflow, you can freely customize these roles and create and edit campaigns that need to be confirmed by the Admin.

-Go here to learn more about approval workflow in Voucherify.
+Go here to learn more about the approval workflow in Voucherify.

 A particular Product variant that can be used to introduce more specific redemption limits.
-In order to create SKU, you need to create a Product Attribute that will act as a differentiator between different SKUs, e.g. ‘size’ attribute that allows you to create ‘small’ and ‘medium’ variation of the same t-shirt.
+In order to create SKU, you need to create a Product Attribute that will act as a differentiator between different SKUs, e.g. ‘size’ attribute that allows you to create a small and medium variation of the same t-shirt.